kaklise/WNTR/documentation/extensions/stormwater.rst

 	The user can also write geojson files, using the function :class:`~wntr.stormwater.io.write_geojson`.

-	See drinking water documentation on :ref:`geospatial` for more information.
+	See WNTR documentation on :ref:`geospatial` for more information.

 .. dropdown:: **Fragility curves**